-The first and most convenient place to find relevant and valuable data is your own company.
-Sales data, analytics, and insights from social networks can give you large amounts of data to turn into an infographic.
+Your own company is the first and most convenient place to find relevant and valuable data.
+Sales data, analytics, and insights from social networks can give you significant amounts of data to turn into an infographic.
 Just be sure you have permission to use it.

-And if you ask someone else to create the infographic, you can credit them through an author box.
+And if you ask a third party to create the infographic, you can credit them through an author box.

 Step 5: Define Your Audience

-When you attempt to create an infographic that appeals to everyone, you will not succeed.
+You will not succeed when you attempt to create an infographic that appeals to everyone, and you will not succeed.

-One of the main questions when creating infographics is who it is made for.
+When creating infographics, one of the main questions is who it is made for.
 Perhaps it is for educating clients, or maybe for training employees.
 It is imperative to keep your audience in mind while creating graphics.